Noran612/LLM-MCP/README.md

 4.change the promt in main if you want another example 5.I had to add the pictures manually, change the time frame according to yours.
+6.add a .env file and add your OPENAI_API_KEY